RealGeeks/docker-thumbor/README.md

 # Thumbor in Docker

-This is an opinionated docker container that runs Realgeeks' thumbor fork with the following settings:
+This is an opinionated docker container that runs ~~Realgeeks' thumbor fork~~ thumbor with the following settings:

 1. Webp enabled, sniffing for Accept headers
 2. All persistence disabled.
 Caching should be done on the CDN.